Faraz-Ansari/portfolio/README.md

 The project was built using the following technologies:

 -   React.js
--   CSS3
+-   Bootstrap
--   VS Code
+-   Axios
--   Vercel
+-   Tons of react libraries like react-icon etc.

 ## Features